dgretton/RAT-DNA-screening/README.md

 # RAT-DNA-screening

-Code for data processing, software methods, and pipelines related to the manuscript "Random adversarial threshold search enables automated DNA screening"
+Code for data processing, software methods, and pipelines related to the manuscript "Exact-match search with functional variant prediction enables automated DNA screening"

 This code has been validated on Mac OS Ventura 13.3.1 with 8-core Apple silicon (M1 chip).